PaulSwarthout/pasChildThemes/readme.txt

 = Where I can see the Child Themes Helper in action? =

 I am glad you asked.
-Starting with version 1.2 (version 2.1 is not yet installed on that page), you can visit [my demo page](http://www.1acsi.com) and take it for a test drive.
+Starting with version 1.2 (version 2.2 is not yet installed on that page), you can visit [my demo page](http://www.1acsi.com) and take it for a test drive.
 Create your own child theme.
 Copy files to the newly created child theme.
 Generate screenshots.
 Change the Screenshot options.
 In short, put it through its paces.
 And don't worry about screwing up the website.
 It's there for that purpose.

 = I generated a screenshot but it didn't change.
 Why not? =

 You did nothing wrong.
 Your browser will cache the screenshot file to help your website to load more quickly.
 The solution is to clear your browser's image cache.
 [Here's a good article](https://kb.iu.edu/d/ahic) that I found that gives great directions on how to accomplish that.

-= What does the "Generate ScreenShot" option do? =

-The WordPress Themes page displays a graphic for each theme.
-A newly created child theme does not have a graphic.
-The Generate ScreenShot menu option creates a temporary graphic.
-Generally, developers will use a copy of a header image for their screenshot.
-But rather than leaving it blank until later, the Child Themes Helper plugin will create a temporary graphic which displays the child theme name, the parent theme name, a message indicating that the child theme was created using the Child Themes Helper and the Child Themes Helper's developer's web address.
-It is expected that the developer will want to replace this temporary graphic with their own custom graphic at a later time.
-Please check out [my demo page](http://www.1acsi.com) where you are welcome to take the Child Themes Helper plugin for a test drive.

 = Why create a screenshot?
 I'm just going to delete it later anyway. =